In order to be eligible for any Federal Aid, a student must meet Satisfactory Academic Progress (SAP) requirements.

 Other Aid: Alternative Loans

-The Office of Student Financial Aid at East Stroudsburg University ahs the best interest of our student and parent borrowers as our primary concern and take student loan counseling very seriously.
+The Office of Student Financial Aid Services at East Stroudsburg University has the best interests of our student and parent borrowers as our primary concern and take student loan counseling very seriously.
 While there are a multitude of student loan companies offering hundreds of different products, features, benefits and incentives, we know that the average student/parent does not have the time, knowledge or resources to research all of the available options.
 We also know that promotion materials on websites developed by some lenders may appear misleading.

 View ESU's recommended lender list for alternative loans at elmselect.com.
 Borrowers have the right to select any lender they choose.
 Recommended lenders have been selected based on competitive pricing, borrower benefits, and service to borrowers.